 - 1. Respondents must represent themselves throughout the conduct process and at conduct proceedings. - A respondent, at the respondent's own expense, may be accompanied at any time during the conduct process by one advisor of the respondent's choosing.
 The advisor may be an attorney.
 The advisor may only consult with the respondent and may not participate in, speak, or be heard, in connection with the hearing.
 Advisors may not participate in a hearing as witnesses.
-If a respondent needs assistance in finding an advisor, the respondent should contact the Office of Student Conduct or their assigned hearing officer for more information. - 3.
-The respondent has the right to be present at the administrative hearing or CAB hearing; however, if the respondent does not to attend the administrative hearing or CAB Hearing, the hearing may go forward in the absence of the respondent. - 4.
-In any administrative hearing or CAB hearing, the respondent is entitled to be informed in advance of the basis for the alleged violation(s).
+If a respondent needs assistance in finding an advisor, the respondent should contact the Office of Student Conduct or their assigned hearing officer for more information.
+University employees may serve as advisors at no cost to the student. - 3.
+The respondent has the right to be present at the administrative hearing or CAB hearing; however, if the respondent does not attend the administrative hearing or CAB Hearing, the hearing may go forward in the absence of the respondent.

+4. In any administrative hearing or CAB hearing, the respondent is entitled to be informed in advance of the basis for the alleged violation(s).